 Lincoln-Thomas Day

 Elizabeth Proctor Thomas was an emancipated African American who owned a farm that became part of Fort Stevens.
 While her home was being dismantled by German-speaking workers with whom she could not communicate, she sat on a hill nearby with her 6 month-old child, weeping.
 A person came up and said he knew it was hard but in the fullness of time she would be rewarded.
-The person was Abraham Lincoln.
+The person was President Abraham Lincoln.

 EPTHouse.jpg